Direct Telemetry Access: Design

-DTA is designed to allow ease-of-integration with state-of-the-art telemetry monitoring systems~\cite{INTSpec,ben2020pint,narayana2017language,gupta2018sonata}.
-We provide five different collection primitives that together support a wide range of telemetry solutions: \emph{Key-Write}, \emph{Postcarding}, \emph{Append}, \emph{Sketch-Merge}, and \emph{Key-Increment}.\footnote{We design all primitives to work using P4 switch translators, while our current hardware implementation only includes the first three.} Those allow to place data in the right place at collector's memory during reporting time, so to alleviate as much as possible the cost of query execution.
+DTA allows easy integration with state-of-the-art telemetry monitoring systems~\cite{INTSpec,ben2020pint,narayana2017language,gupta2018sonata} through our four collection primitives that together support a wide range of telemetry solutions: \emph{Key-Write}, \emph{Postcarding}, \emph{Append}, and \emph{Key-Increment}.
+These primitives provide for placing data in the right place at the collector's memory during reporting time, so as to alleviate as much as \mbox{possible the cost of query execution.}

 In Table~\ref{tab:primitive_mappings}, we show that the primitives are sufficiently generic to support many state-of-the-art telemetry systems.
 In Figure~\ref{fig:dta_headers}, we show the structure of a DTA report.
 The telemetry payload exported by a switch, which depends on the specific monitoring system being used, is encapsulated into a UDP packet that carries our custom headers.
 The \emph{DTA header} (specifying the DTA primitive) and \emph{primitive sub-header} (containing the primitive parameters) are used by the translator to decide what and where to write in the collectors' data structures.
-This flexibility is essential as the various monitoring systems require \mbox{writing telemetry in different ways.} In the following, we discuss our designed primitives.
-This description assumes that no DTA messages are lost, and later in \S\ref{ssec:translator} we discuss flow control and how to handle losses.
+This flexibility is essential as the various monitoring systems require writing telemetry in different ways for efficient analysis at the collector.
+In the following, we discuss our designed primitives.
+This description assumes that no DTA messages are lost, which could be either through Priority Flow Control (PFC) or a custom flow control solution as discussed later in \S\ref{sec:discussion}.
+The primitives themselves would still work even in case of severe in-transit loss of reports, although with degraded probabilistic guarantees which is not accounted for in the following theoretical analysis.

-\boldskipper \textbf{Key-Write.} This primitive is designed for key-value pair collection.
+\boldskipper \textbf{Key-Write (KW).} This primitive is designed for key-value pair collection.
 Storing per-flow data is one scenario where this primitive is useful (additional examples are in Table~\ref{tab:primitive_mappings}).